Who We Help

 Families & Children

 Studies have shown that the number of homeless families and children in the country is severely under-estimated by the average person.
 In fact, the average age of homeless individuals nation-wide is only 9 years old.
 HEP’s goal is to break the cycle of poverty and homelessness for families, by focusing on the children in our shelters.
-We provide on-site child care through our Children’s Learning Center.
-This program includes before-school care, after-school care and a summer camp that runs 5-days each week.
-This education-based service is free to HEP families, and helps to ensure the children on campus are prepared to face each school day, and maintain good grades and attendance.
+Partnerships with local agencies like Junior Welfare Board (JWB) and the Pinellas County Schools Board (PCSB) offer access to child care, before and after-school activities to ensure the children on campus are prepared to face each school day, and maintain good grades and attendance.
 HEP provides a wide range of family-specific shelter and services designed to make any family’s experience with homelessness and quick and un-traumatic as possible.
-HEP is also an administrator of the Community Housing Assistance Program (CHAP), which prevents families from experiencing homelessness in the first place, by providing qualified households with rental assistance.

 Single men and women are not an overlooked population at HEP.
 Individuals needing help, including those who classify as the “chronically homeless” population find refuge on our campus.
 With three stages of shelter, including short-term emergency, moderate-term transitional and long-term permanent supportive housing, we have all of the bases covered.
 Individuals receive an array of support services that include dental care, medical care, mental health counseling, food and nutrition, job training, and much more.